jfroom/docker-compose-rails-selenium-example/README.md

 # docker-compose-rails-selenium [![Build Status](https://travis-ci.org/jfroom/docker-compose-rails-selenium.svg?branch=master)](https://travis-ci.org/jfroom/docker-compose-rails-selenium)

-Project demo utilizing Docker Compose 3 for:
+Just a few Docker Compose 3 techniques for integrating:
 - Rails 5.0 development & Travis CI tests
 - Caching of bundler gems into a Docker volume which persists across builds and Gemfile changes
 - A Selenium Chrome standalone instance running Capybara tests, and a VNC connection to interact with the test browser session

-The insights I've covering here took me a while to grasp — so I'm sharing in case someone else finds it useful.
+These insights took a while to grasp — so I'm sharing in case someone else finds it useful.

 New to Docker & Rails?
 Unfamiliar with the issues surrounding the topics above?
 Start with the links in [References](#references).